121st Fighter Squadron: Air Combat Command

 During one of those missions, on 11 May 2005 the squadron scrambled to intercept an aircraft that wandered into the no-fly zone around the White House.
 Customs officials had also scrambled a Sikorsky UH-60 Black Hawk helicopter and a UC-35B Cessna Citation jet at 11:47 a.m. to intercept the plane.
 The Customs aircraft gave way when the F-16s arrived flew on the wing tips of the little plane.
 They dipped their wings – a pilot's signal to 'follow me' – and tried to raise the pilot on the radio.
 But the Cessna didn't change course and it was flying too slow for the F-16s.
 The frustrated pilots had to take turns dropping flares, breaking away and returning to drop more flares.
-One senior Bush administration counter-terrorism official said it was 'a real finger-biting period' because they came very close to ordering a shot against a general aircraft.
+One senior Bush administration counterterrorism official said it was 'a real finger-biting period' because they came very close to ordering a shot against a general aircraft.
 Finally, when the Cessna came within three miles of the White House – just a few minutes flying time – it altered course.

-In its 2005 BRAC Recommendations, the DoD recommended that Cannon Air Force Base, NM be closed.
-As a result, it would distribute the 27th Fighter Wing’s F-16s to the 113th Wing, Andrews Air Force Base, MD (nine aircraft) and several other installations.
+In its Base Realignment and Closure, 2005 recommendations, the Department of Defense recommended that Cannon Air Force Base, New Mexico be closed.
+As a result, it would distribute the 27th Fighter Wing's F-16s to the 113th Wing (nine aircraft) and several other installations.
 The committee claimed that this move would sustain the active/Air National Guard/Air Force Reserve force mix by replacing aircraft that retire in the 2025 Force Structure Plan.
 However, the base was temporarily removed from closure 26 August 2005, pending review of new mission assignment.

 On 6 May 2008 the squadron flew its 2000th scramble since the events of 11 September 2001.
 Most scrambles do not lead to such stories as noted above.

-The 121st Expeditionary Fighter Squadron has been formed and deployed numerous times as part of the Global War on Terrorism.
+The 121st Expeditionary Fighter Squadron has been formed and deployed numerous times as part of the global war on terrorism.
 Supporting Operation Iraqi Freedom (OIF), the 121st EFS deployed to Balad Air Base, Iraq, in 2003, 2007 and 2010.
-A deployment to Bagram Air Base, Afghanistan in support of Operation Enduring Freedom (OEF) was made between October 2011 and January 2012.
+A deployment to Bagram Air Base, Afghanistan in support of Operation Enduring Freedom was made between October 2011 and January 2012.